jeffreycwitt/pl339/docs/02-the-medium-is-the-message.md

 <div id="does-medium-matter" class="discussion" markdown="1">

-Before exploring McLuhan's counter position, I think it will be helpful for a moment and given Sarnoff, Toynbee, and the NYTimes commenter, the benefit of the doubt.
+Before exploring McLuhan's counter position, I think it will be helpful for a moment to give Sarnoff, Toynbee, and the NYTimes commenter the benefit of the doubt.

 Do I care whether a rug is made by a machine?
 Do I care whether a nail is hammered by a rock, a hammer, or a nail gun?
 Do I care whether I get a news report over the radio, over television, or in a newspaper?
 Do I care if read a novel or listen to an audio book?